cyberiums/cyberdoc/docs/_dapp/tracing.md

 In its simplest form, `traceTransaction` accepts a transaction hash as its sole argument, traces the transaction, aggregates all the generated data and returns it as a **large** JSON object.
-A sample invocation from the Geth console would be:
+A sample invocation from the Geth Flavours console would be:

 ```js
 debug.traceTransaction("0xfc9359e49278b7ba99f59edac0e3de49956e46e530a53c15aa71226b7aa92c6f")